Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers: Discussion

 \section{Discussion}

-Our results show that models are capable of thorough and interesting analysis of the themes present in unseen stories.
-When models are asked to summarize stories that may have analysis available online, it isn't clear if the models are simply regurgitating analysis from the training data.
+Our results show that, in the best summaries, models are capable of some interesting analysis of the themes present in unseen stories.
+When models are asked to summarize stories that may have analysis available online, it is not clear if the models are simply regurgitating analysis from the training data.
 Therefore, it is important to examine their capabilities on original and challenging content.
 Additionally, while we expected it might be challenging for LLMs to identify salient information within long stories, we find that long-context models demonstrate as good understanding of longer stories as shorter ones.

 The models also have notable weaknesses.
 We demonstrate that even the best models are making significant errors across all summary attributes on about half of summaries.
-Many of the faithfulness errors come from misinterpreting challenging subtext and particularly character feelings and reactions.
+They are often too vague or missing important context, and they struggle with challenging subtext, providing unsupported analysis and misinterpreting character feelings/reactions and actions.
 This will be an important area for future study as it demonstrates language models still struggle with aspects of theory of mind\footnote{Theory of mind is the "ability to understand and keep track of the mental states of others" \cite{xu2024opentom}.}, one of the most challenging being understanding an unreliable narrator.
-Additionally, our analysis of LLM-based evaluation shows that while LLMs can assist with evaluation, they should not replace the expert human judgments.
+Additionally, our analysis of LLM-based evaluation shows that they should not replace the expert human judgments.